Cyberninja30/ArPool/README.md

-# ArPool

-# 🌊 Arpool
+# 🌊 🚀 What is Arpool?

 **Arpool** is a decentralized, community-powered pool designed specifically for the **Arweave blockchain ecosystem**.
 Built on top of Arweave’s permaweb infrastructure and SmartWeave smart contracts, Arpool enables transparent, trustless coordination of resources for dApps, storage, and ecosystem-level incentives.

----

-## 🚀 What is Arpool?

-Arpool is a decentralized pooling mechanism for the Arweave ecosystem.
 It allows users to collectively contribute AR tokens or storage to support permaweb projects, earn rewards, and participate in governance through profit-sharing mechanisms.
 It serves as a building block for long-term, community-aligned sustainability in decentralized applications.

----

 ## 🔗 Features